ICTU/sonar/README.md

 - typescript:S109 - Magic numbers should not be used - MAJOR
 - typescript:S2228 - Console logging should not be used - MINOR

-### Web

-Inherits from : Sonar way

-Custom activated rules:
-- common-web:DuplicatedBlocks - Source files should not have any duplicated blocks - MAJOR
-- Web:ComplexityCheck - Files should not be too complex - MAJOR
-- Web:LongJavaScriptCheck - Javascript scriptlets should not have too many lines of code - MAJOR
-- Web:S1443 - "autocomplete" should be set to "off" on input elements of type "password" - BLOCKER

 ### VB

 Inherits from : Sonar way